The Arch, near Aberystwyth

 These include an easier course for beginners, often used by families, and a harder course for experienced orienteers.

-Get the special map from the visitor centre, then use your map reading skills to try to find orienteering marker posts (called controls) in the right order.
+Then use your map reading skills to try to find the marker posts (called controls) in the right order.

 The red kite is an unmistakable bird of prey with its reddish-brown body, angled wings and deeply forked tail.